Save money on your purchases by earning redeemable points with Progressive Rewards!

 Some products can have multiple IP ratings, such as cellular devices.
 A common rating is IP55/IP57.
 This means that the unit was not able to pass the IPX6 liquid ingress test.
 If a unit lists only one rating, it indicates that it has passed all tests up to and including the specific number which is displayed.
 Sometimes there is a rating IP68M and IP69K, which means it passed both tests.

-All Progressive Automations’ linear actuators are tested under the IEC (International Electrotechnical Commission) standard for Ingress Protection.
+All Progressive Automations’ linear actuators are tested under the Ingress Protection standards by IEC (International Electrotechnical Commission).
 Our linear actuators range from IP20 all the way up to IP69K.
 The PA-18 Track Linear Actuator and the PA-08 Mini Track Linear Actuator both have a rating of IP20 as they both have open shaft housings, which would allow water to enter into the unit.
 This illustrates when a unit can hold against foreign objects but has zero protection against liquid.

 Units rated for IP66, like the PA-04 Linear Actuator and PA-09 Mini Industrial Actuator, are able to withstand both dust and liquid ingress.
 The PA-10 has the highest IP rating in our range, with IP68M and IP69K.
 It can operate underwater and is able to withstand high-pressure water jets when it’s not in motion.